jg-rp/python-jsonpath/docs/functions.md

 # Filter Functions

 A filter function is a named function that can be called as part of a [filter selector](syntax.md#filters-expression) expression.
-Here we describe the standard, built-in filters.
+Here we describe built-in filters.
 You can [define your own function extensions](advanced.md#function-extensions) too.

 ## `count()`